Naqeeb1124/abdelrahman-portfolio/_projects/02-aquaponics-design/index.md

+---
+title: "02-aquaponics-design"
+description: "Design of a small-scale aquaponics system integrating aquaculture and hydroponics using fluid mechanics principles.  "
+---
 # Aquaponics System Design

-## Overview
-Design of a small-scale aquaponics system integrating aquaculture and hydroponics using fluid mechanics principles.

 ## Institution
 Zewail City of Science and Technology